ancilcleetus/My-Learning-Journey/Data-Structures-and-Algorithms/README.md

     return result
     ```
 5. Optimize the Brute Force Solution with Patterns and Abstractions
+    - After you've done enough coding challenges, you'll begin to recognize patterns you can leverage.
     - Since this is an array, we need to go through each element to create a zero-ending array.
 Hence, Time Complexity cannot be optimized better than $O(n)$.
 Can we optimize the Space Complexity ?
 Can we do this without instantiating a new array ?
         - Solution:
         ```